FunCheney/spring/spring-src-read/src/main/java/my/md/ioc/resource/Spring容器之Resource与ResourceLoader.md

 		}
 	}

-	/**
-	 * Return a Resource handle for the resource at the given path.
-	 * <p>The default implementation supports class path locations.
-This should
-	 * be appropriate for standalone implementations but can be overridden,
-	 * e.g. for implementations targeted at a Servlet container.
-	 * @param path the path to the resource
-	 * @return the corresponding Resource handle
-	 * @see ClassPathResource
-	 * @see org.springframework.context.support.FileSystemXmlApplicationContext#getResourceByPath
-	 * @see org.springframework.web.context.support.XmlWebApplicationContext#getResourceByPath
-	 */
 	protected Resource getResourceByPath(String path) {
 		return new ClassPathContextResource(path, getClassLoader());
 	}

 	/**
-	 * ClassPathResource that explicitly expresses a context-relative path
-	 * through implementing the ContextResource interface.
 	 * 通过实现ContextResource接口 明确表示下文相关路径的ClassPathResource，此方法重点在于实现ContextResource
 	 */
 	protected static class ClassPathContextResource extends ClassPathResource implements ContextResource {